 You appear to be using an older version of Internet Explorer.
 We suggest you upgrade your browser for the best viewing experience.
 Upgrade to a Modern Browser

 The EPO has announced changes to Rule 103 EPC, which governs reimbursement of the appeal fee.
-These changes will come into force on 1 April 2020, at the same time as increases to many EPO official fees, including the appeal fee (see our news items discussing the fee increase here).
+These changes will come into force on 1 April 2020, at the same time as increases to many EPO official fees, including the appeal fee.
 The intention of the changes to Rule 103 EPC is to provide appellants with further financial incentives to withdraw appeals, and thereby help to reduce the backlog of undecided appeals.

 No changes are being made to Rule 103(1) EPC, which specifies that a full appeal fee refund will be issued if the appeal is withdrawn before filing the statement of grounds of appeal and before the period for filing the statement has expired (which is four months from notification of the decision being appealed).
 However, the possibility of obtaining a 75% or 25% refund of the appeal fee at certain stages of the procedure is being introduced, and modifications are being made to the existing criteria for obtaining a 50% refund of the appeal fee.